File

 See: IRxStompPublishParams and IPublishParams

-rxStomp.publish({destination: "/queue/test", body: "Hello, STOMP"});
+rxStomp.publish({ destination: "/queue/test", body: "Hello, STOMP" });

-// Skip content-length header in the frame to the broker
+// Skip content-length header for text

-rxStomp.publish({"/queue/test", body: "Hello, STOMP", skipContentLengthHeader: true});
+rxStomp.publish({ destination: "/queue/test", body: "Hello, STOMP", skipContentLengthHeader: true });

-var binaryData = generateBinaryData(); // This need to be of type Uint8Array
+const binaryData = generateBinaryData(); // Uint8Array

-rxStomp.publish({destination: '/topic/special', binaryBody: binaryData,
+binaryBody: binaryData,

 Parameters :